 The Queensland Department of Transport and Main Roads recommends the five-step test for deciding when to change your child from an approved booster seat to a regular car seat with an adult seatbelt.
 They can make this change when they pass these five questions:

-1. Is your child able to sit with 100% of their back against the car seat?
+- Can a child sit with 100% of their back against the car seat?

-2. Can your child’s knees safely hang over the edge of the vehicle seat?
+- Can a child’s knees safely hang over the edge of the vehicle seat?

 Rules for Taxis, Uber and Rideshares

 Taxis and rideshares like Uber are where the laws get more challenging.
 These vehicles are not required to supply child restraints or booster seats.
-However, they must have anchor points to secure these devices.
+However, they must have anchor points to secure these devices, which means you may need to take your car seat.

-Children can ride in Ubers, taxis and rideshare vehicles; but children 12 months and under should sit on the lap of someone aged 16 or over.
-However, they must not share the seatbelt.
+Children can ride in Ubers, taxis, and rideshare vehicles, but children 12 months and under should sit on the lap of someone aged 16 or over.
+They must not share the seatbelt.
 Meanwhile, children over 12 months old should be restrained with an adult seat belt if proper restraints are unavailable.

 Bus Passenger Restraints